fikrionii/eCommerce-Database-Analysis-with-SQL/README.md

 <kbd><img width="600" alt="image" src="https://github.com/fikrionii/eCommerce-Database-Analysis-with-SQL/blob/main/query_results/question_2_rev.PNG"></kbd>

 <kbd><img width="550" alt="image" src="https://github.com/fikrionii/eCommerce-Database-Analysis-with-SQL/blob/main/charts/question_2_chart_rev.png"></kbd>

+In the early days of brand campaign, the conversion rate is very high at 9.23%, though the number of sessions and orders are still considered low compared to nonbrand campaign.
+The brand sessions and orders do increase steadily every month, and while still lower than nonbrand, in November its conversion rate still shows higher number than nonbrand (4.44% vs 4.19% for nonbrand and brand, respectively).

 ### ✒ Q3: While we're on gsearch, could you dive into nonbrand, and pull **monthly sessions and orders split by device type**?
 I want to flex our analytical muscles a little and show the board we really know our traffic sources.